-The Ponts Couverts (Covered Bridges) in Strasbourg are a series of bridges over the four arms of the Ilz River just south of the La Petite France.
+The Ponts Couverts (Covered Bridges) in Strasbourg are a series of bridges over the four arms of the Ilz River just south of La Petite France.
 Three watchtowers survived from the original medieval town defenses of Strasbourg.
-The best views of the bridges and old town is from the terrace at the Grand Ecluse dam.
+The best views of the bridges and old town are from the terrace at the Grand Ecluse dam.

 Several transportation options are available when traveling to Strasbourg from Europe.
 Flying to Strasbourg is often an expensive option but may be of interest to intercontinental travelers with connecting flights from other European capitals.